federueda/ASW/README.md

 - Easier to find issues or errors because of its limited scope
 - Higher expressiveness compared to general purpouse programming language

-In the following diagram is possible to understand the basic DSL functionalities that interacts between the player and the matrix thorugh the transformation engine.
+In the following diagram is possible to understand the basic DSL functionalities that interact between the player and the matrix through the command validator.

 <p align="center">
 <img src="https://github.com/federueda/ASW/blob/master/DSL/DSL_Diagram.jpg" width="500" height="300" title="Activity Diagram">